Blog

 Published December 2020

 Getting a debt consolidation loan can be tricky.
-Like other types of loans, approval for a debt consolidation loan is dependent on factors like your credit score and debt-to-income ratio.
-When you are already struggling to pay down debt, you may not be able to get a debt consolidation loan that will really help you.
+Like other types of debt management plan options, approval for the best debt consolidation loan is dependent on factors like your credit score and debt-to-income ratio.
+When you are already struggling to pay your creditors, you may not qualify for a debt consolidation loan that will really help you.

 Read More